In light of the most recent proposal for a sculpture at Flint Castle, and the following response, I propose an alternative:

 ‘The Dragon’ would be constructed by Flintshire steel companies.
 The image below gives an idea of the possible scale:

-To show support for The Dragon, please contact David Hanson and Hannah Blythyn.
+To show support for The Dragon, please contact Hannah Blythyn:

 Hannah Blythyn, AM for Delyn: